-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 It prompted a further exchange between Skantha and the victim.

-"U better removed that post," the man told her.
+"U better remove that post," the man told her.

 Amber-Rose stressed she was going to police and the hospital with her allegations.